YaoGroup/DIFFICE_jax/paper.md

 # Statement of need

-One of the main research focus of cryoshphere, or general field of geophyscs is to uncover hidden physical properties of different geophysical flows on earth, such as Antarctica Ice Shelves.
-Ice shelves is the floating extension of grounded ice sheet, which plays a critical role in slowing ice discharging into the ocean, mitigating the global sea level rise.
-One of the crtical physical properties of Ice Shelves that governs both its initial discharging from the ground to its final breakup into the ocean is the effective ice viscosity, which is also critical for unveiling the flow law of ice shelves.
-However, the large lengthscale and long timescale of the ice-shelf flow make the in-situ measurement of the viscosity significantly challenging anc costly.
-Alternatively, with the high-resolution data available for both the ice velocity $(u, v)$ and thickness $h$ across the entire Antarctica, the effective viscosity can be inferred as an inverse problem by solving the Shallow-Shelf Approximation (SSA) equations, which governs the ice-shelf dynamics.
+One of the main research focus of cryoshphere, or broader field of geophyscs is to uncover the hidden physical properties of various geophysical flows on Earth, such as Antarctica Ice Shelves.
+Ice shelves are the floating extensions of grounded ice sheet, and play a critical role in slowing ice discharging into the ocean, thereby mitigating the global sea level rise.
+A crtical physical properties of Ice Shelves that governs their initial discharging from the ground to their final breakup into the ocean is the effective ice viscosity, which is also essential for understanding the flow law of ice shelves.
+However, the large length scales and long time scales of ice-shelf flow make the in-situ measurement of the viscosity significantly challenging anc costly.
+Alternatively, with high-resolution data available for both ice velocity $(u, v)$ and thickness $h$ across Antarctica, effective viscosity can be inferred as an inverse problem by solving the Shallow-Shelf Approximation (SSA) equations, which governs the ice-shelf dynamics.